gneu77/rx-signals/docs/rx-signals_start.md

 The `extendSetup` method returns a new factory where the wrapped `SignalsBuild` performs additional code in its setup method.
 The `mapInput` and `mapOutput` methods can be used to change the results from `Merged<IN1, IN2>` and `Merged<OUT1, OUT2>` to your needs.
 In a similar way, if your factory has any configuration, you could use the `mapConfig` method, to change the result of `MergedConfiguration<CONFIG1, CONFIG2>`.
+(The `SignalsFactory` has also other, more simple and more expressive methods to perform output-input connects, while `extendSetup` is more general and allows for other additional setup.)

 Now let's build something that is at least a bit closer to real-world requirements.